ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 - There is no longer an `L1BLOCKNUMBER` opcode.
 - Bedrock includes an upgrade to the London fork, so the `BASEFEE` opcode is now supported.
-- `TIMESTAMP` will now be updated every two seconds (every new block)
+- `TIMESTAMP` will now be updated every two seconds (every new block).
 - `BLOCKNUMBER` will advance every two seconds because we'll create a new block every two seconds, regardless of the amount of transactions.

 ## Contracts